josh146/josh146.github.io/content/posts/2014/bread-1.0.md

 >### "Oh, what's this? - Thomas
 >### "A failure, that's what." - Michael

 Surprisingly, by the end of the day, the loaf was gone!
-It turns out that, no matter how dense the bread, and no matter how inedible the crust, when you're sitting in an office until 5.30pm, even half-risen steal enforced bread becomes an enjoyable midday snack.
+It turns out that, no matter how dense the bread, and no matter how inedible the crust, when you're sitting in an office until 5.30pm, even half-risen steel enforced bread becomes an enjoyable midday snack.

 [!pic?caption=I persevered for a couple more days, until the crust hardened to a stage where I was scared for the wellbeing of my teeth](https://lh4.googleusercontent.com/-jU6xaiKvEbA/VIsHoEjP3PI/AAAAAAABFSU/lAJZkbev_Z4/w1352-h902-no/DSC05424.JPG)